Calamus serrulatus: A comprehensive Growing Guide for Enthusiasts & Collectors.

 Seed Morphology and Diversity

 Calamus serrulatus produces ovoid to ellipsoid fruits, 1.5-2 cm in length, covered with overlapping scales in a characteristic pattern.
 Each fruit contains a single seed with hard endosperm and a small embryo.
 The seed coat displays a distinctive reticulate pattern and is covered by a thin sarcotesta that must be removed before germination.
+Genetic diversity within populations is moderate, but inter-population variation is high due to geographic isolation, as evidenced by isozyme studies from the Botanical Survey of India, which recommend conserving multiple provenances for breeding programs.

 Detailed Seed Collection and Viability Testing